 Absolute periods may not be ceased or suspended like limitation periods.

-B) Time limits for the performance of certain procedural actions by the parties and the court in claims proceedings, as well as in enforcement proceedings, are established by the Civil Procedure Code (CPC).
-Time limits for the performance of procedural actions in insolvency proceedings are established by the Commerce Act (CA).
+B) Time limits for the performance of certain procedural actions by the parties and the court in claims proceedings, as well as in enforcement proceedings, are established by the Civil Procedure Code (GPK).
+Time limits for the performance of procedural actions in insolvency proceedings are established by the Commerce Act (Targovski zakon) (TZ) and, respectively, by the Bank Insolvency Act (Zakon za bankovata nesastoyatelnost) (ZBN) in respect of bank insolvency and in other special laws.

 In respect of the parties, omission of the deadline results in liquidation of the right to carry out the relevant procedural action.
-Failure of the court to meet the deadline does not constitute an impediment to carry out the procedural action later since it is always due.
+Failure by the court to meet a set deadline for proceeding does not constitute an impediment to carrying out the procedural action later, since it is always due.
+The time limits established in respect of the court are merely indicative.

 The time periods to carry out procedural actions by the parties are those which are established by the law, and those established by the court.